pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "How can I adopt a creed which, preferring the mud to the fish, exalts the boorish proletariat above the bourgeoisie and the intelligentsia, who with all their faults, are the quality of life and surely carry the seeds of all human achievement?"
 --John Maynard Keynes

+"I came to understand that radicalization is about pain.
+It's the pain of young people facing racism, exclusion from society, isolation from the opposite sex, overwhelming pressure from families and communities, a crisis of identity, and feeling powerless and insignificant.
+Yes, many of them have material comforts, but I believe too many of them lead lives of emotional poverty."
+--Deeyah Khan, Jihad

+"The greatest happiness is to vanquish your enemies, to drive them before you, to rob them of their wealth, to see those dear to them bathed in tears, to clasp to your bosom their wives and daughters."
+--Ghengis Khan

 "One has a moral responsibility to disobey unjust laws."
 --Martin Luther King, Jr.